stitchdata/docs/_developer-files/connect/api/objects/form-properties/sources/saas/facebook-ads-object.md

       - `7`
       - `28`

-      To ensure your Facebook Ads and Stitch settings align, we recommend using the same attribution window in Stitch that you use in Facebook Ads.
+      To ensure your {{ form-property.display-name }} and Stitch settings align, we recommend using the same attribution window in Stitch that you use in {{ form-property.display-name }}.
 For example: If the attribution window is 28 days in Facebook, this value should be `28`.

       If your click and view windows differ, you should select the **greater** of the two.
 For example: If clicks have a window of `7` days and views have a window of `1` day, you should enter `7` for this setting.
     value: "7"